astorfi/Large-Scale-AI-Blueprint/README.md

 - **Continuous Evaluation:** For deployed models, continuously evaluate performance against new data to catch any degradation over time.
 Implementing a system that automatically re-trains or flags models for review when performance drops below certain thresholds can help maintain the efficacy of AI applications in production.

+- **Anomaly Detection in Model Performance:** Apply machine learning-based anomaly detection on performance metrics to automatically flag unusual patterns or performance degradation.
+This proactive approach aids in identifying potential issues before they escalate, enabling timely interventions to maintain model integrity.

+- **Data Drift and Concept Drift Detection:** Implement regular monitoring for data drift and concept drift, phenomena that can significantly impact model accuracy over time.
+Utilize dedicated tools and methodologies for drift detection to initiate alerts or trigger automated model retraining, ensuring continuous alignment of models with evolving data landscapes.

+- **Automated Retraining Workflows:** Develop and integrate workflows for the automatic retraining of models in response to new data inputs or detected performance declines.
+This setup should encompass end-to-end processes from data preprocessing to model re-deployment, facilitating the adaptive evolution of models in line with changing data and performance criteria.

 By adhering to these best practices and leveraging powerful monitoring tools, AI practitioners can ensure that both their systems and models are performing optimally.
 Regular monitoring not only helps in maintaining system health but also plays a crucial role in identifying opportunities for further optimization and enhancement of AI models.